Who is this course suitable for?

-This Level 3 Conflict Management qualification is suitable for meeting the requirements of the Security Industry Authority (SIA) for those delivering training in the Private Security industry.
+This Level 3 Conflict Management qualification is suitable for meeting the requirements of the Security Industry Authority (SIA) for those delivering training in the Private Security Industry.
+It is also suitable for anyone seeking to train any type of conflict management courses in the hospitality, corporate or administrative sectors.

-- The Level 3 Delivery of Conflict management Training is also suitable for other candidates working in customer-facing roles with higher risk for conflict.
+- The Level 3 Delivery of Conflict Management Training is also suitable for other candidates working in customer-facing roles with a higher risk for conflict.

-The Level 3 Conflict Management Training falls under the remit of Skills for Security, the standards setting body for the security business sector.
-The ELN Level 3 Delivery of Conflict Management is approved by Edexcel.
+The Level 3 Conflict Management Training falls under the remit of Skills for Security, the standards-setting body for the security business sector.
+The ELN Level 3 Delivery of Conflict Management is approved by Pearson Edexcel.

 Course Credits: 5